 Fig: 15 (a & b) Raheja Vivarea Residential Towers, Mumbai

-Mumbai based developer K Raheja Corp. have come up with a sprawling 8 acres of premium residential development called Raheja Vivarea near Mahalaxmi area in Mumbai.
+Mumbai-based developer K Raheja Corp. have come up with a sprawling 8 acres of premium residential development called Raheja Vivarea near the Mahalaxmi area in Mumbai.
 The project has 3 towers each having 41 floors making it an iconic landmark in Mumbai’s skyline.
 The architects intended to have glass railings in the balconies of each luxurious condominium with minimum structural members so that the occupants can have a clear stunning view of Mahalaxmi Race Course, The Golf course and the Arabian Sea from their balconies.
 SentryGlas® became the obvious choice as it gave them the design freedom of keeping the edges exposed to the environment which could not have been possible had they used PVB interlayer.
-Below glass constructions were adopted considering gradations in wind pressures along the building height, maximum being 2.0 KPa at the 40th floor.
+Below glass constructions were adopted considering gradations in wind pressures along the building height, the maximum being 2.0 KPa at the 40th floor.

 - 0-10th Floor 6 mm Tempered + 0.89 SentryGlas® + 6 mm Tempered